gamechanger/dusty/README.md

 # Getting Started
 Dusty has two parts the daemon (dustyd) and the client (dusty).
 The daemon should run in the background or as a service as root.
 You should use the client (dusty) to interact with it.

-dusty has pretty robuse cli help, to get started using it, type `dusty -h`.
+dusty has pretty robust cli help, to get started using it, type `dusty -h`.
 This should display a list of usable commands.

-# Important commands
-`dusty up` - This is supposed to be a do-it-all command to launch your local environment.
-It will ensure the services that need to be running are running, will create a spec for docker-compose and will launch all needed containers.
-If you get into a dirty state, or accidentally killed some containers, `dusty up` will put you back in a good place

-`dusty stop` - This command will stop all running containers launched by dusty up

-`dusty bundles` - Allows you to see and manage which bundles are activated

-`dusty config` - Allows you to access and modify your dusty configuration

-`dusty repos` - Allows you to see and manage sourcing for needed repos

-`dusty sync` - Allows you to sync code from local repo to its copy on the boot2docker vm

-`dusty restart` - Allows you to restart individual docker containers

-`dusty logs` - Connect to a tail -f of the logs coming from a container

-`dusty shell` - Open a shell in a running dusty container

-`dusty script` - Run a predefined script in a running container

-`dusty cp` - Copy a file to or from a container

-# Example Specs Repo
+Before doing anything else make sure you run the command `dusty setup`.
+This will help you configure dusty.

+Once setup has been run, use `dusty bundles activate` to activate bundles for your local environment.
+Finally, run `dusty up` to start your local environment.